HaukeBartsch/shai-hulud/README.md

-# Shai-Hulud the Sandwormen
+# Shai-Hulud the sandworm

 A simple surgical simulator data generator (application).
 Build to generate images for deep learning.
+Such simulators are great because they can generate an arbitrary number of (ground-truth) sample data.

 ![Example generated surface](/images/WormSurface.png "Example surface")

 ![Example stone](/images/Stone.png "Example surface for stone structure")

+Both of the above surfaces have been created de-novo using the provided python scripts.

-Here an exmple rendering (using the viewer) that shows the tube geometry (smooth shading) with an addtional wireframe geometry (to see the quality of the mesh) and a stone geometry embedded into the wall.
+Here an example rendering (using the viewer/ application) that shows the tube geometry (smooth shading) with an additional wireframe geometry (to see the quality of the mesh) and a stone geometry embedded into the wall.

 ![Example surface rendered with stone](/images/WormStone.png "Example combined surface and stone geometry")